tiagodeluna/study-notes/AWS/README.md

 The Amazon S3 (Simple Cloud Storage Service) is a highly-scalable cloud object storage that provides a way to store and retrieve data on the web.
 To upload your data (photos, videos, documents etc.), you create a *bucket* in one of the AWS Regions that will serve as a container to your objects.

 With Amazon S3, you can store virtually unlimited number of objects with a rich security control, and access them any time, from anywhere.
 Common use cases of S3 include: Storing application assets, static web hosting, backup & disaster recovery, staging area for Big Data, and many more...

+**Trusted Advisor**

+Trusted Advisor provides best practices and checks if all services in your account are in accordance to that practices.
+It checks the best practices in four categories: Cost Optimization, Performance, Security and Fault Tolerance.

 ## Amazon EC2